mrpappas/lab-rat/Missions/EWAAC.md

 ![[Pasted image 20250418003234.png]]
 ## Competition

-As of April 14 2025 (date of award) there are [298 other eligible Vendors](https://www.ewaacportal.com/awardees) and approximately [$4.5B of the capped $46B awarded](https://www.ewaacportal.com/awards).
+As of April 14 2025 (date of selection) there are [298 eligible Vendors](https://www.ewaacportal.com/awardees) and approximately [$4.5B of the capped $46B awarded](https://www.ewaacportal.com/awards).

-The largest single award being for $1,414,668,201.96 to Raytheon to deliver HACM, a program to operationalize the [SCIFiRE](https://en.wikipedia.org/wiki/SCIFiRE) prototype design for fighter aircraft.
+The largest single award being for [$1,414,668,201.96 to Raytheon](https://www.highergov.com/contract/FA865621DA004-FA865622FA071/)  to deliver [HACM](https://en.wikipedia.org/wiki/Hypersonic_Attack_Cruise_Missile), a program to operationalize the [SCIFiRE](https://en.wikipedia.org/wiki/SCIFiRE) prototype design for fighter aircraft.

 >[!hint] Hypersonic
 >Note that although many of the awards are for hypersonic tech, EWAAC is a general Armaments / Digital Trinity contract and the program is not limited to just Hypersonic tech.